luquelab/GoldSim/results/Paper_Viralization/Viralization_Paper.md

 ### Hypothesis and background

 Our hypothesis is that all ecosystems can be classified into two categories: viralized or microbiolized ecosystems.
-Unlike other ecosystem classifications, this viral-bacterial dichotomy is an objective measurement in the sense that it is possible to measure the concentration of virus and bacteria in any given ecosystem.
-Our metric is based on microbiologic activity, because microbes (bacteria, particularly), and viruses are the most abundant biological entities on Earth.
-They have a big impact on upper levels of the trophic chain and also on abiotic factors, effectively shaping entire ecosystems.
+Unlike other ecosystem classifications, this viral-bacterial dichotomy is an objective metric based on the relative abundance of viruses and microbes in a given ecosystem.
+Microbes (bacteria, particularly) and viruses are the most abundant biological entities on earth and they have a big impact on upper levels of the trophic chain and also on abiotic factors, effectively shaping entire ecosystems.

 ### Knowledge gap

 Unlike commonly called hard sciences, there is a lack of objective metrics in biology.
-For instance, the concept of biological species was questioned by Darwin in The Origin of Species [@9934839413602122].

-However, here have been several attempts to propose objective classifications in several problems of biology.
-A well known example is the Daisyworld [@https://doi.org/10.1111/j.1600-0889.1983.tb00031.x] .
-More recently, and specifically to viruses, other dichotomies have been proposed such as the Kill-the-Winner/Piggyback-the-Winner dynamics [@Knowles2016].
+The very concept of species, for instance, was already questioned by Darwin in The Origin of Species [@9934839413602122].
+However, there have been several models that are based on objective classifications.
+The best known is example is probably the Daisyworld [@https://doi.org/10.1111/j.1600-0889.1983.tb00031.x].
+However, the Daysiworld model is based on a fictitious world.
+More recently, and specifically to viruses, other models have been proposed such as the Kill-the-Winner/Piggyback-the-Winner dynamics [@Knowles2016].
+This model  in particular draws an objective measurable dichotomy between lytic and temperate behaviors of bacteriophages.

 ### How to fill the knowledge gap